Autosomal recessive PKD (ARPKD) is a rare form of PKD. It is thought to be caused

 females are equally affected.

-PKD is sometimes detected before birth using a fetal ultrasound.
+ARPKD is sometimes found before birth using a fetal ultrasound.
+Symptoms can start

-Children born with autosomal recessive PKD may develop kidney failure within a few
+Children born with ARPKD may develop kidney failure within a few years.
+They often

 High blood pressure